idvorkin/idvorkin.github.io/_d/time-off-2022-11.md

     - Amazing blocking and transitions and special effects
     - Great story about a dad accepting his son

+- M and M Store
+    - Load picture of M&M, and all the M&Ms
+    - Instead of that, I just eat all the veggies in the fridge (see next day)

 ### Sunday

 - Day before eating tonnes of vegtables (todo link photos)